Cabbage root fly

 - Crop rotation should be practised.
 Otherwise cabbage root flies can emerge from overwintered pupae in the soil under the fleece or mesh cover, if host plants are grown in the same piece of ground in successive years

-- A mixture of pathogenic nematode species (Fruit and Vegetable Protection) is sold as a biological pest control for use against cabbage root fly larvae and other insects, including the larvae of carrot fly, onion fly, leatherjackets, fungus gnats, caterpillars, gooseberry sawfly, thrips and codling moth
+- A mixture of pathogenic nematode species (Fruit and Vegetable Protection) is sold as a biological pest control for use against cabbage root fly larvae and other insects, including the larvae of carrot fly, onion fly, leatherjackets, fungus gnats, caterpillars, gooseberry sawfly, thrips and codling moth.
+Please be aware that nematodes can also kill non-target species

 - Encourage predators and other natural enemies in the garden such as birds, hedgehogs and ground beetles.
 Some ground and rove beetles are efficient predators of root feeding maggots